DavidGiard/chat-with-bing/search-videos-llm/README.md

 The code is in the _src_ folder.

-Sample videos are in the _videos-to-search_ folder.
+Sample videos are in the _data\videos-to-search_ folder.
 They are all in MP4 format.

 You will need to: